I’m a psychologist. Online therapy can be just as effective as in-person sessions

 Overcoming prejudices about online counseling

 Now COVID-19 is forcing most traditional psychotherapists to adapt their practice to online counseling.
 After experiencing the medium, they are overcoming their prejudices.
 Many will convert some or all of their caseloads to telehealth after the pandemic ends.
-Most of our clients seem to be good with it: responding to a satisfaction survey, 85% of USF students strongly or somewhat agreed their telehealth experience was comparable to an in-person visit.
+Most of our clients seem to be good with it: Responding to a satisfaction survey, 85% of USF students strongly or somewhat agreed their telehealth experience was comparable to an in-person visit.

 All this allows a continuity of care for clients that before was impossible; there is, however, a caveat.
 Because of the coronavirus, some of my clients at USF who live out-of-state have moved back home.
 That means, legally, I can no longer serve them.
 Even though they are still USF students, my license is valid only in Florida.